isabella232/aspnet-webhooks-rest-sample/README.md

 * Visual Studio 2015 installed on your development computer.

 * A public HTTPS endpoint to receive and send HTTP requests.
-This can be hosted on Microsoft Azure or another service, or you can [use ngrok](#ngrok) or a similar tool while testing.
+You can host this on Microsoft Azure or another service, or you can [use ngrok](#ngrok) or a similar tool while testing.

 * The client ID and key from the application that you registered on a Microsoft Azure tenant.
 Use the [Office 365 app registration tool](http://dev.office.com/app-registration) to quickly register an app with the following parameters: